Paul-Georges Ntep: Rennes

-On 30 January 2014, Ntep joined Ligue 1 side Stade Rennais on a three-and-a-half year deal.
+On 30 January 2014, Ntep joined Ligue 1 side Stade Rennais on a three-and-a-half-year deal.

-Wolfsburg
+VfL Wolfsburg

 In January 2017, Ntep joined the squad of German Bundesliga team VfL Wolfsburg on a contract until 2021.
 On 11 February 2020, Wolfsburg released Ntep.

 Saint-Étienne (loan)

 On 17 January 2018, Ntep joined Ligue 1 side Saint-Étienne on a season-long loan.

 Kayserispor (loan)

 On 25 August 2019, Ntep joined Turkish club Kayserispor on a season-long loan.

 Guingamp

 On 13 May 2020, Guingamp confirmed the signing of Ntep on a free transfer.

 Boavista

 After a disappointing season in Ligue 2, his contract with Guingamp ended and Ntep once again became a free agent, allowing him to join Primeira Liga club Boavista after the end of the regular transfer window, being announced as a new signing on 4 September 2021 by the Porto team.
 With a total of 19 appearances for Boavista, and one goal, Ntep left the club at the end of the 2021-22 season.